mixxxdj/manual/source/chapters/djing_with_mixxx.rst

   are typically held.

   Click :guilabel:`Select Folder` and Mixxx will scan your music library.
   Depending on the size of your library this could take some time.
-All of the supported music files Mixxx detects will be listed in the :ref:`library-root`.
+All the supported music files Mixxx detects will be listed in the :ref:`library-root`.

   Mixxx automatically detects newly added tracks on each subsequent run.
 If you